Azure/batch-shipyard/recipes/Caffe-GPU/README.md

-# TensorFlow-GPU
+# Caffe-GPU
-This recipe shows how to run [TensorFlow](https://www.tensorflow.org/) on GPUs using N-series Azure VM instances in an Azure Batch compute pool.
+This recipe shows how to run [Caffe](http://caffe.berkeleyvision.org/) on GPUs using N-series Azure VM instances in an Azure Batch compute pool.

 ## Configuration
 ### Pool Configuration